wheelroom/wheelroom/packages/boilerplate/docs/getting-started.md

 ## Create Contentful content set

-Wheelroom includes two different Contentful content-sets:
+Wheelroom includes a Contentful content-sets:

 - `starter`
-- `examples`

 The content-sets contains media (image) placeholder and page-sections with example topics.
 You can create your own content-set by editing the